Probing Excited $q\bar{q}$ Mesons via QCD Sum Rules: Correlators

 \section{Correlators}

-Here we present the OPE results for the correlators.
-In each case, the Lorentz projector (using Eqs.~\eqref{polarization-2-3} and \eqref{levi_civita_sum}) is normalized and multiplied by the factor $p^{-2n}$ to make it dimensionless; the overall sign of the Lorentz projector is determined by requiring $\text{Im}\Pi(s)>0$ as $s\rightarrow\infty$.
+Here we present the OPE results for each correlators.
+In each case, the Lorentz projector (using Eqs.~\eqref{polarization-2-3} and \eqref{levi_civita_sum}) is normalized and multiplied by the factor $p^{-2n}$ to make it dimensionless; the overall sign is determined by requiring $\text{Im}\Pi(s)>0$ as $s\rightarrow\infty$.
 Contributions from condensates with dimension $\leq4$ are presented in Table~\ref{corre_d4}, while condensates with dimension $\geq 6$ are presented in Table~\ref{corre_d6-d8}.
 Results for the $\bar{u}s$ configuration are obtained by replacing $d\rightarrow s$; replacing $u,d\rightarrow s$ and combining the same terms yields the results for the $\bar{s}s$ configuration.
 The leading-order perturbative contributions are evaluated using massive quark propagators, expanding the results to $O(m^2)$.

 \begin{turnpage}

 \end{turnpage}

 \begin{turnpage}